 Why is the road being closed for five weeks?

 The main reason for the length of closure is due to the need to reduce the carriageway surfacing to remove weight from the bridge deck so that the existing 7.5 tonne weight restriction can be maintained.
 We also need to waterproof the bridge so that water ingress is prevented from further damaging the structure.

-The width of the carriageway over the bridge is too small (4.5m) for any other traffic management as it does not provide enough space for our teams to work safely.
-We need to provide a minimum 2.5m width for cars, a safety zone and enough space to work which is not feasible in the remaining 2m.
+The width of the carriageway over the bridge is too small (4.5 metres) for any other traffic management as it does not provide enough space for our teams to work safely.
+We need to provide a minimum 2.5m width for cars, a safety zone and enough space to work which is not feasible in the remaining 2 metres.
 Moreover, as the bridge requires waterproofing, we have to excavate the full width, length and approaches to the bridge.

 Can you not put any other measures in place?

 No. to ensure the weight limit is maintained we have to install bollards restricting the width and therefore the weight of vehicles.

 Have the emergency services been told?